Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="4.11"}}

-The Mongo Collection Parties has a method called "remove".
+The Mongo Collection Parties has a method called [`remove`](https://docs.mongodb.org/manual/tutorial/remove-documents/).
 We search for the relevant party by its identifier, `_id`, and delete it.

-Now try to delete a few parties and also watch them being removed from other browser clients.
+Now try to delete a few parties.
+Since Meteor syncs data between clients, you can also watch them being removed from other browser clients.

 # Summary